Seven tips for keeping your kids safe this summer

 There are more than 10,000 firework injuries in the U.S. each year, with more accidents occurring in June and July than any other time of year.
 Sparklers and illegal fireworks account for the majority of these injuries.
 Since less than 1% of firework injuries happen at public firework displays, it’s safer to leave fireworks to the professionals to keep you and your kids safe.

-If you need help assessing and treating any Summer injuries, come see the experts at GoHealth Urgent Care.
+If you need help assessing and treating any Summer injuries, come see the experts at an Urgent Care near you.
 You can walk in without an appointment, or you can check-in online.
 We’ll have you back to feeling better in no time.
-Our centers are open 365 days a year, and we treat children of all ages.
+We are open 365 days a year, and we treat children of all ages.
 Check out our Halloween safety tips as well.

 Sources: